-SharePoint Framework (SPFx) enterprise guidance
+SharePoint Framework enterprise guidance

 Current status of SharePoint Framework

-From a developers point of view
+From a developer's point of view

-In Perspective: SharePoint Framework in the Broader SharePoint Platform
+In perspective: SharePoint Framework in the broader SharePoint platform

-Compared with Add-ins
+Compared with add-ins

-The SharePoint Framework works side by side with both SharePoint hosted and Provider hosted Add-ins, but can also be used as an alternative in scenarios where only client side scripting is required.
-For instance, Add-ins can add App Parts to the site where they are hosted.
-These App Parts are similar to Web Parts, but instead of running in the context of the page, they run in their own domain (App Web or Provider hosted web) within an Iframe on the page.
-This prevents the Add-in from gaining the user context from the rest of the page.
-The SharePoint Framework, on the other hand, does not run in an Iframe.
+The SharePoint Framework doesn't run in an Iframe.
 Thanks to this, it can more seamlessly run in the context of the page with the full power of the user viewing the part.
-This is they key to enabling it to run with rich functionality, but at the same time means that it does not have the same level of security controls as Add-ins.
-SharePoint Framework solutions are due to this also being referred to as full trust client side solutions.
-Also Iframes suffer from the problem that they are not responsive which will result in that the rendered web page will not be as fluent on a mobile phone, or alternate screen size.
+This is the key to enabling it to run with rich functionality, but at the same time this means that it doesn't have the same level of security controls as add-ins.
+SharePoint Framework solutions are due to this also being referred to as full trust client-side solutions.
+Iframes suffer from the problem that they aren't responsive, which results in the rendered webpage not being as fluent on a mobile phone or alternate screen size.

-Script Editor Web Parts
+Script Editor web parts

 Control of scripting capabilities in SharePoint Online

-SharePoint Online allows the admins to control the ability to add custom scripts to sites and pages, to increase the security and integrity of the tenant.
-This is done using the "Custom Script" feature in the SharePoint Online admin site, or individually per site by using PowerShell.
+SharePoint Online allows the admins to control the ability to add custom scripts to sites and pages to increase the security and integrity of the tenant.
+This is done by using the "Custom Script" feature in the SharePoint Online admin site, or individually per site by using PowerShell.

-Differences in how SharePoint Framework Solutions are created – and why it matters
+Differences in how SharePoint Framework solutions are created, and why it matters

-By using technologies and frameworks such as TypeScript, Node.js, Yeoman, Gulp and more the SharePoint Framework hopefully will attract developer audiences that traditionally not been in the SharePoint, or even Microsoft, eco-system.
-But also at the same time open up for existing SharePoint developers to build SharePoint customizations using a more modern and standardized approach.
+By using technologies and frameworks such as TypeScript, Node.js, Yeoman, Gulp, and more, the SharePoint Framework attracts developer audiences that traditionally haven't been in the SharePoint, or even Microsoft, eco-system, while at the same time, open the doors for existing SharePoint developers to build SharePoint customizations by using a more modern and standardized approach.

-After the project is generated it can be edited in any editor on any operating system; Visual Studio, Visual Studio Code, Sublime or Atom for instance.
+After the project is generated, it can be edited in any editor on any operating system such as Visual Studio, Visual Studio Code, Sublime, or Atom.
 This allows for a wider usage preference and style, in and between teams.
-The Yeoman generator can be run multiple times on the same project in order to add additional artifacts, such as client side web parts.
+The Yeoman generator can be run multiple times on the same project to add additional artifacts, such as client-side web parts.